Site icon Our Breathing Planet

 Eastern Tiger Swallowtail Physical Description

-The magnificent Eastern Tiger Swallowtail immediately captivates those who encounter it.
+The magnificent Eastern Tiger Swallowtail immediately captivates those lucky individuals who encounter it.
 Unlike some of its relatives, though, it does so for several reasons.
-Is beauty alone would suffice to impress, to be certain.
+Its beauty alone would suffice to impress, to be certain.
 Yet this wonder of Nature also ranks as a large butterfly.

-It does follow one pattern common among Lepidoptera, however.
+It does follow one pattern extremely common among Lepidoptera, however.
 That’s because, like them, it displays a moderate degree of the physiological trait of sexual dimorphism.
-In its specific case, though, this natural characteristic manifests in both size and appearance.
+In its specific case, though, this natural characteristic actually manifests itself in both size and appearance.

-Females of the beautiful species typically attain a slightly greater wingspan.
+Females of the beautiful species typically attain a slightly greater wingspan than the males.
 Interestingly, this also varies according to region.
 This measurement thus depends greatly on the area in which the individual lives.
 Overall, however, this averages from 3.1 – 5.5 in (7.9 – 14 cm).

 Individuals from the more northern part of its range tend to be smaller than their southern counterparts.
 This has no apparent impact on their coloring, though.
-The two sexes, do, however, disintinguish themselves here, too.
-And the females complicate things further.
+The two sexes, do, however, clearly disintinguish themselves here, too.
+And the females also manage complicate things further.

 Males of the Eastern Tiger Swallowtail present predominantly bright yellow wings.
 Four black stripes also appear on each forewing.
-The outer edge also shows black, with a series of yellow dots.
-The hindwing shows a mixture of yellow, red, and blue spots in various places.
+The outer edge also shows black, along with a series of yellow dots.
+Yet, the hindwing shows a vibrant mixture of yellow, red, and blue spots in various places.

-Yet the females show two separate distinct patterns.
-Some present a primarily dark gray or black background across both wings.
+Yet, the females show two separate, but clearly distinct, patterns.
+Some individuals present a primarily dark gray or black background across both wings.
 Others displays a mainly yellow background, like the males.
-Faint blue areas also appear on the hindwings, and a row of orange spots.
+Faint blue areas appear on the hindwings, and a row of orange spots.

 Source: https://bit.ly/3LYjZOp Public Domain Image